This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 14. Use accommodation reward programs

-Another tip on how to get cheap hotels is to use reward programs.
+Another tip on how to get cheap hotels is to use reward programs or loyalty programs (such as Genius by Booking.com).

 If you frequently visit the same hotel chains or hotel booking sites, join their rewards or membership program.
 We can’t say which is the best program, it depends on your travel frequency, how and where you travel, and what your priorities are.

-For example, are you more concerned about free accommodation or extra perks?
+When looking up reward programs, you should ask yourself if you are more concerned about free accommodation or extra perks?
 Or do you want to experience luxury at good prices?

 15. Use Credit Card Reward Points